HIIQII/BioInfo-852/Week9/README.md

 Yue Shi

 ## Problem in the last assignment

 The code does not use GNU parallel

 There is no readme.md

 There is no use of the design.csv file

-Appologize for that, there's something wrong when i push my files to repository and it just lost all the files that i upload to the github.

 ## Assignment 9
-Used Parallel command to analyze all the SRA and alignment parellely
+Added the Parallel command to analyze all the SRA and alignment in parallel.

-## The SRR sample I get frmo the NCBI only have 8 experiments
+## The SRR sample I get from the NCBI only has 8 experiments

-##
 Get all the SRR sample from the BioProj
 ```bash
 # Get metadata for a BioProject
 bio search PPRJNA313294 -H --csv > metadata.csv
 ```

-## Althernative pathway to download SRA name and SRA number
+## Althernative pathway to download SRR name and SRR number
-I had trouble to download the SRA using the previous code, so i directly download the SraRunTable(also attached in the assignment) and convert align the number and names using the code below.
+I had trouble downloading the SRR using the provided code because of the site issue, so I directly downloaded the SraRunTable(also attached in the assignment) and converted and aligned the numbers and names using the code below.

-## Convert the metadate.csv into design.csv
+## Convert the SraRunTable.csv into design.csv
 ```bash
 awk -F'\t' '
 BEGIN { print "sample,srr,layout" }